-procedure [30, 31] augmented with clause learning.
-For instance, the great majority of the best algorithms in recent rounds of the international SAT competitions [59] fit this description.
+A rather surprising aspect of this development is that the most successful SAT solvers to date are still variants of the resolution-based Davis-Putnam-Logemann-Loveland (DPLL) procedure [28, 29] augmented with clause learning [7, 46].
+For instance, the great majority of the best algorithms in recent rounds of the international SAT competitions [58] fit this description.
 DPLL procedures perform a recursive backtrack search in the space of partial truth value assignments.
-The idea behind clause learning, or conflict-driven learning, is that at each failure (backtrack) point in the search tree, the system derives a reason for the inconsistency in the form of a new clause and then adds this clause to the original CNF formula ("learning" the clause).
+The idea behind clause learning is that at each failure (backtrack) point in the search tree, the system derives a reason for the inconsistency in the form of a new clause and then adds this clause to the original CNF formula ("learning" the clause).
 This can save a lot of work later on in the proof search, when some other partial truth value assignment fails for similar reasons.
 The second main bottleneck for this approach, in addition to the obvious one of time, is the amount of memory used by the algorithms.
-Since there is only a finite amount of space, all clauses cannot be stored.
+Since there is only a limited amount of space, all clauses cannot be stored.
 The difficulty lies in obtaining a highly selective and efficient clause caching scheme that nevertheless keeps the clauses needed.
 Thus, understanding time and memory requirements for clause learning algorithms, and how these requirements are related to one another, is a question of great practical importance.
-We refer to, e.g., [10, 42, 57] for a more detailed discussion of clause learning (and SAT-solving in general) with examples of applications.
+We refer to, e.g., [41, 45] for a more detailed discussion SAT solving with examples of applications.

 From a theoretical point of view, one important motivation for proof complexity is the intimate connection with the question of P versus NP.
-Since NP is exactly the set of languages with polynomially bounded proof systems, and since TAUTOLOGY can be seen to be the dual problem of SATISFIABIL-ITY, we have the famous theorem of [28] that NP = co-NP if and only if there exists a polynomially bounded propositional proof system.
+Since NP is exactly the set of languages with polynomially bounded proof systems, and since TAUTOLOGY can be seen to be the dual problem of SATISFIABILITY, we have the famous theorem of [26] that NP = co-NP if and only if there exists a polynomially bounded propositional proof system.
 Hence, if it could be shown that there are no such proof systems, $P \neq NP$ would follow as a corollary since P is closed under complement.
 One way of approaching this distant goal is to study stronger and stronger proof systems and try to prove superpolynomial lower bounds on proof size.
 However, although great progress has been made in the last couple of decades for a variety of proof systems, it seems that we are still very far from fully understanding the reasoning power of even quite simple ones.